Mingyuam/CSCI653/README.md

 We would like to reproduce similar result as provided in this paper.
 In the process, we want to get familiar with, in general, what the workflow is like for DeePMD-kit.
 We would also like to see how the active learning model perform here, i.e. by how much it increases the efficiency and how much accuracy can it achieve.

 ## Difficulties
+Considering the long training time, we want to install DeePMD-kit on HPC.
+First of all we need to make tensorflow work.
+For the certeain version of tensorflow suggested by the DeePMD-kit, we spent quite an amount of time to find compatible versions of gcc and python.
+However, the tensorflow installed in the /.local folder can't be recognized by the installation code.
+We went to HPC office hour and found a way to cut corners, i.e., mannually set the path to tensorflow in their installation code.
+The problem now is that finally the installation code attempts to write into a folder which is protected.
+We are trying to find a solution for this.

 ## Reference
 [1] Linfeng Zhang, De-Ye Lin, Han Wang, Roberto Car, and Weinan E, Phys.
 Rev. Materials 3, 023804 – Published 25 February 2019